mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ## Overview
 Mixpanel has released three versions of ID management to date.
-Prior to March 2020, we've Legacy ID Management system.<br> In March 2020, we released Original ID Merge system which supports retroactive ID Merge.
+Prior to March 2020, we have Legacy ID Management system.<br> In March 2020, we released Original ID Merge system which supports retroactive ID Merge.
 This allows the merging of events triggered both before and after authentication across multiple devices and platforms.<br>
 In March 2023, we released the current Simplified ID Merge system.
 It has a simpler implementation and doesn’t have the limitation of 500 IDs per ID cluster found in the Original ID Merge.<br>